NiclasHaderer/duckdb-version-manager/README.md

   list        List available DuckDB versions.
-Use 'local' to list local versions and 'remote' to list remote versions. run         Execute a specific version of DuckDB uninstall   Uninstall a version of DuckDB update-self  Updates duck-vm to the latest version
+Use 'local' to list local versions and 'remote' to list remote versions. run         Execute a specific version of DuckDB uninstall   Uninstall a version of DuckDB update-self  Updates duckman to the latest version

 Flags:
-  -h, --help   help for duck-vm
+  -h, --help   help for duckman

-Use "duck-vm [command] --help" for more information about a command.
+Use "duckman [command] --help" for more information about a command.
 ```

 ### Building from source